-I provide psychological treatment in Laguna Beach to clients ranging in age from 10 to 65+ from a Cognitive Behavioral Therapy (CBT) theoretical orientation using Telehealth Services.
+I provide psychological treatment for residents of California and Maine ranging in age from 10 to 65+ from a Cognitive Behavioral Therapy (CBT) theoretical orientation using Telehealth Services.
 CBT includes evidence-based treatments such as Exposure and Response Prevention (ERP) for the treatment of OCD, Cognitive Processing Therapy (CPT) for the treatment of PTSD, Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT).
 CBT has been found by researchers to be a highly effective treatment for a wide range of mental health disorders and tends to be more short-term and present-focused than other treatments.
 CBT has also been found to be useful in helping people reduce distressing symptoms, such as depressive thoughts or panic attacks, by focusing on changing the way you think or behave in response to situations.
 Depending on your needs, I can incorporate mindfulness-based techniques, a variety of coping skills, and DBT skills in order to facilitate recovery.
 I make a great effort to work collaboratively with everyone I treat, with the goal of empowering people to make effective, long-lasting changes in their lives.
 I also strive toward instilling hope and meaning back into people's lives.